TyB3ar/Product-Listing-App/README.md

 5. [Future Enhancements](#future-enhancements)

 ## Overview
 The **E-Commerce Product Listing App** is a React-based application designed to showcase a list of products in an e-commerce setting.
 It allows users to browse, filter, and view product details in an intuitive and user-friendly interface.
 This application reinforces the use of React Components, props, and state to manage and display data.
+All of the main code can be found in the 'src' folder.

 ## Features
 - **Product Listing**: Displays a list of products with essential details like name, price, and image.